-Students on the Standard Plan must take the qualifying examination during their 6^{th} semester in residence (or the 4^{th} semester in residence for students on the Shortened Plan).
+Students must take the qualifying examination during their $6^{th}$ semester in residence ( $4^{th}$ semester in residence for students on the Shortened Plan).
 The qualifying exam is an eight hour written examination, held for four hours on each of two consecutive days-normally first two reading days at the end of Spring semester.
+On each day the exam will consist of four questions, of which the student will answer two.
+The whole department will review and approve the exam to ensure standardization of the breadth and scope of the questions.
+The student will not be given the questions in advance of the exam day, and the student will not suggest questions for inclusion on the exam.
 Sample qualifying exams are available on request to give students an idea of the format and scope of qualifying exams.